DMacMakes/dmacdocs/content/en/torrens/ise102/week12/index.md

 **A trail is just history marked out.** A trail in a forest is just where a lot of feet have trodden the grass down.
 The memory of that travel is in the state of the plants and ground.

-* The trail we saw batty make, that was just the _screen buffer_ (the state of each textpixel on screen, stored) remembering the places batty had been drawn.
+* The trail we saw slithers make, that was just the _screen buffer_ (the state of each textpixel on screen, stored) remembering the places slithers had been drawn.
 * When we don't draw something new (the background) it's safe there.
-But we need to draw the background, and that overwrites the batty positions till we draw her again.
+But we need to draw the background, and that overwrites the slithers positions till we draw her again.

 What if we just drew her again at all her old positions as well as her current position?